-- 1.4 Whilst the breadth and severity of these concerns may seem daunting, the clarity and urgency of the situation also presents the whole system with a real opportunity to reshape the focus of our current offer and develop additional specialist provision where necessary to address the needs of this wide ranging group.
-This paper asks for the General Purposes Committee's support in achieving this through the proposed work with partners and ISOS in order to create a unique and innovative model that supports our most vulnerable children and young people with the intention of dramatically improving their life chances. - 1.5 This proposal will be considered by Children and Young People Committee on 16th December and is subject to the support of that committee.
+1.4 Whilst the breadth and severity of these concerns may seem daunting, the clarity and urgency of the situation also presents the whole system with a real opportunity to reshape the focus of our current offer and develop additional specialist provision where necessary to address the needs of this wide ranging group.
+This paper asks for Children and Young People Committee's support in achieving this through the proposed work with ISOS and partners in order to create a unique and innovative model that supports our most vulnerable children and young people with the intention of dramatically improving their life chances.